Michigan Child Custody Lawyers

 Whether you are seeking or contesting the modification of existing custody orders, Friedman Law Firm has the knowledge, insight, and experience it takes to help you achieve the outcome you and your family deserve while reducing stress.

-Our lawyers understand that each case is different.
+Our child custody lawyers understand that each case is different.
 We will listen carefully to our facts and circumstances.
 We will then provide you with the legal insight as we merge the applicable law to your situation.

 Our Michigan Child Custody Attorneys Can Help